ronaldcoe/data_structures_tutorial/2-linked_lists.md

 2. Set the **next** of the node before the current to the node after the current: ```current.prev.next = current.next```

 ## How to implement a Linked List in python
-Python doesn't have a way to directly implement a linked list.
 If we want to create a linked list in python, we neeed to create 2 classes.
 The LinkedList class and the Node Class.
 ```python
 class LinkedList: